Worries About Stumbling Over Your Words Or Being Inarticulate

 Some verbal stumbles come from nerves.
 Anxiety scrambles your ability to think, sometimes just a little, at other times to the point of shutting your brain down.
 It can also change your breathing patterns and make your muscles more tense, which may interfere with your ability to get your words out.

 Obviously reducing your anxiety can be easier said than done, and I can't cover every strategy in this short article.
 There's a whole section of this site that goes into it though.
-Long-term you can get a handle on your nerves by getting more practice at the situations that scare you, and learning how to deal with the counterproductive thinking that fuels your fears (e.g., believing most people are judgmental and want to pick apart your pronunciation).
-Short term even taking some deep, slow belly breaths, and making a point to untense all your muscles, can take your nervousness down a notch or two.
+Long-term you can get a handle on your nerves by doing things like getting more practice at the situations that scare you, and learning how to deal with the counterproductive thinking that fuels your fears (e.g., believing most people are judgmental and want to pick apart your pronunciation).
+You could process the painful childhood memories at the heart of your insecurites about looking dumb.
+Short-term even taking some deep, slow belly breaths, and making a point to untense all your muscles, can take your nervousness down a notch or two.

 Slow down your speech